NGINX Plus Enables Autoscaling on Every Tier with Automation and APM Integration

 Team Internet is a leading provider of services in the online advertising space.
 The company offers a variety of ad types that match advertisers with online publishers in order to provide high value, targeted traffic for its advertisers and relevant, useful content for Internet users.

 One of Team Internet’s products is TONIC., a traffic marketplace that enabled advertisers to drive highly relevant traffic to their websites.
-Advertisers are able to from a range of detailed targeting options to ensure maximum relevancy of their ads.
+Advertisers are able to form a range of detailed targeting options to ensure maximum relevancy of their ads.
 Despite the complexity the whole process from bidding to ad delivery needs to happen in 100-200 milliseconds.
 Top performance of the platform is critical in order to satisfy advertisers – who are Team Internet’s customers – and Internet users themselves.

 Team Internet started out using open source NGINX hosted on AWS to manage its TONIC. traffic.
 For several years, this worked well.
 The team compiled and packaged its own open source NGINX software and a separate third-party plug-in for health checks.
 However, compiling a customized version of open source NGINX was becoming time consuming.
 In addition, the third-party plug-in they had been using was not available for the latest version of NGINX.